Argyris36/Argyris_Stringaris_CV/Argyris_Stringaris_CV.md

   - Editorial Board (2015 ongoing): Journal of the American Academy of Child & Adolescent Psychiatry

-**Taskforce and Scientific Board Memberships** I have been invited to participate as a member or scientific advisor in the following:
+**Taskforce and Scientific Board Memberships**

-  - Member of the European College of Neuropharmacology (ECNP) Child and Adolescent Psychiatry Network.
+  - Member of the European College of Neuropharmacology (ECNP) Child and Adolescent Psychiatry
+    Network.
   - Member Scientific Advisory Group of Improving Adolescent mentaL health by reducing the Impact of PoVErty (ALIVE), a Wellcome trust-funded international project.
   - Scientific Board European Society of Child and Adolescent Psychiatry (ESCAP)
   - Member of European ADHD Guidelines Group (EAGG)
   - Member of the American Academy of Child and Adolescent Psychiatry Presidential Initiative Task Force on Emotion Regulation in Children : “Coming Together to Treat the Sickest Kids”- I was appointed chair of the Measurement Subcommittee
   - Member of the Program Committee for the American Academy of Child and Adolescent Psychiatry (AACAP) Annual meeting 2021
   - Scientific Advisory Board MQ The Mental Health Charity, UK
   - Member of the Task Force on Child and Youth Psychiatry of the World Federation of Societies of Biological Psychiatry (WFSBP)
   - Scientific Advisory Board Advisory Board for the Medical Research Council UK initiative in Adolescence, Mental Health and the Developing Mind

 ### Prizes
   - 2021 Open Neuro Hall of Fame, tied 2nd Place for contributing datasets